MicrosoftDocs/sql-docs/docs/machine-learning/concepts/extensibility-framework.md

 ---
 title: Extensibility architecture
-description: This article describes the architecture of the extensibility framework for running an external script, such as R or Python, on SQL server. ms.prod: sql ms.technology: machine-learning-services
+description: This article describes the architecture of the extensibility framework for running an external Python or R script on SQL server Machine Learning Services.
+The script executes in a language runtime environment as an extension to the core database engine. ms.prod: sql ms.technology: machine-learning-services ms.date: 07/13/2020 ms.topic: conceptual

-ms.date: 11/04/2019
-ms.topic: conceptual
 author: garyericson
 ms.author: garye